F. W. de Klerk: University and legal career

-Between 1954 and 1958, De Klerk studied at Potchefstroom University, graduating with both a Bachelor of Arts and a Bachelor of Law.
+Between 1954 and 1958, de Klerk studied at Potchefstroom University, graduating with both a Bachelor of Arts and a Bachelor of Law.
 He later noted that during this legal training, he "became accustomed to thinking in terms of legal principles".
 While studying there, he became editor of the student newspaper, vice-chair of the student council, and a member of the Afrikaanse Studentebond's (a large South African youth movement) national executive council.
 At university, he was initiated into the Broederbond, a secret society for the Afrikaner social elite.
 As a student, he played both tennis and hockey and was known as "something of a ladies' man".
 At the university, he began a relationship with Marike Willemse, the daughter of a professor at the University of Pretoria.
-The couple married in 1959, when de Klerk was 23 and his wife 22.
+The couple married in 1959, when de Klerk was 23 and his wife was 22.

-After university, De Klerk pursued a legal career, becoming an articled clerk with the firm Pelser in Klerksdorp.
+After university, de Klerk pursued a legal career, becoming an articled clerk with the firm Pelser in Klerksdorp.
 Relocating to Pretoria, he became an articled clerk for another law firm, Mac-Robert.

 In 1962, he set up his own law partnership in Vereeniging, Transvaal, which he built into a successful business over ten years.

 During this period, he involved himself in a range of other activities.
 He was the national chair of the Junior Rapportryers for two years, and chair of the Law Society of Vaal Triangle.
 He was also on the council of the local technikon, on the council of his church, and on a local school board.